gsoules/AvantRelationships/README.md

 Max Direct Items | Number of directly related items listed before displaying a "Show more" message.
 MaxIndirectItems |  Number of indirectly related items listed before displaying a "Show more" message.
 Implicit Relationships | Elements that have an implicit relationship to other items based on the Title of those items.
 See the description of this option below.
+Custom&nbsp;Relationships | Callback functions that dynamically create custom relationships.
+See the description of this option below.
 Delete Tables |  WARNING: Checking this option will cause all relationship database tables and data to be permanently deleted if you uninstall this plugin.
 Do not check this box unless you are certain that in the future you will not be using relationship data that you created (relationships, types, rules, and cover images) while using this plugin .
 If you are just experimenting with the plugin, leave the box unchecked.
 If you decide not to use the plugin, check the box, Save Changes, and then uninstall the plugin.